Hasuris/Cloud-Control-Privacy-Policy/index.md

 <html>
 <body>
 <h2>Privacy Policy</h2>
-<p>Alexander Graetz built the Sunrise Alarm for LIFX & Hue app as a commercial app.
+<p>Alexander Graetz built the Cloud Control for LIFX app as a freemium app.
 This SERVICE is provided by Alexander Graetz and is intended
     for use as is.</p>
 <p>This page is used to inform website visitors regarding my policies with the collection, use, and
     disclosure of Personal Information if anyone decided to use my Service.</p>